kjs452/KennysOpenDSKY/README.md

 ```

 ### Running the Curses Sumulator
-To run the executabale simply run it as follows (no command line arguments are needed):
+To run the executable simply run it as follows (no command line arguments are needed):
 ```
 	$ ./dsky
 ```